 Yes it does hurt a bit, there's no getting away from it, but it's over very quickly.
 We get consistent feedback that it feels like being pinged repeatedly with a rubber band.

 We use a specialist aesthetic cold air blower that chills your skin before, during and after treatment.
 This helps protect your skin and makes the procedure much more comfortable.

 An instant whitening or frosting of the tattoo is seen after treatment, but this fades after a few minutes.
 It then goes red and a bit swollen.
-A soothing antimicrobial gel will be applied, and I may cover the site with a sterile dressing if indicated.
+A soothing antimicrobial gel will be applied, and we may cover the site with a sterile dressing if indicated.

 The tattoo is mostly healed in 3 to 7 days after treatment and is fully healed from 2 to 4 weeks after treatment.
 Fading of the tattoo will occur over the full 8 weeks between treatments.

-Scarring of any kind is very rare.
+Scarring of any kind is rare.

 Textural changes from the original tattooing process is possible.
 This can become more obvious as the ink is removed.
 Superstack treatment is recommended for these cases.

 Scarring from the tattoo removal itself is also possible, but tends to be minimal and is normally caused by poor aftercare, particularly picking and scratching at healing tattoos following laser treatment.
 With our current equipment we estimate our scarring rate to be less than 1% of customers treated.

 Not all lasers are made equal and cheap tattoo removal lasers are extremely likely to scar you.
 Non-laser tattoo removal "treatments” either don’t work, or cause harmful and unacceptable levels of scarring.
 We strongly advise against this approach.

 This procedure is extremely safe otherwise we wouldn't be offering it as a service.